nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `edit -c 1 -n Ben` Edits the name of the client with `INDEX` of `1` to `Ben`.
 * `edit -p 3 -n Ben10 -q 20` Edits the name of the product with `INDEX` of `3` to `Ben10` and the quantity to `20`.

-### Viewing: `view`

-Views a current client/product from the application.

-Format:

-* View a client: `view -c INDEX`
-* View a product: `view -p INDEX`

-Notes:

-* If the product/client doesn't exist, then we inform the user that such a product/client doesn't exist.

-Examples:

-* `view -c 20` Views all the details of the client with `INDEX` of `20` including id, name, phone number, email and address.
-* `view -p 5` Views all the details of the product with `INDEX` of `5` including id, name, unit price and quantity.

-### Deleting: `delete`

-Deletes the specified client/product from the tracker.

-Format:

-* Delete a client: `delete -c INDEX`
-* Delete a product: `delete -p INDEX`

-Notes:

-* Deletes the client/product based on the client/product’s INDEX.
-* The INDEX refers to the index shown in the displayed client/product list.
-* If the product/client doesn't exist, then we inform the user that such a product/client doesn't exist.

-Examples:

-* `delete -c 1` deletes the client with index 1 in the tracker.
-* `delete -p 2` deletes the product with index 2 in the tracker.

 ### Finding: `find`